 Address the poop issue and home washing concerns

 This can be a big thing for Dads and is one of the first questions that comes up in our Cloth Diapering Workshops.
 Lots of Dads have never changed a diaper in their lives and have no idea what baby poo even looks like.
 No wonder many of them balk at the idea of having to change diapers and wash them in the machine at home.
 When you let the imagination run wild it often comes up with something way worse than reality, so address this issue up front with him.
 Assure him that newborn poo is hardly scary and barely has any volume at all.
 It’s all water soluble and can be easily handled by the washing machine in a clean and sanitary way.
-No scraping, dunking or soaking required.
-Just change that diaper and toss it in the wet bag with no further thought for babies 0-6 months.
+No scraping, dunking or soaking required in the newborn phase.
+Just change that diaper and toss it in the wet bag with no further thought for newborn babies up until they start solid foods at about 6 months.

 Once baby starts solids, Dad will be getting used to changing diapers, but with the introduction of solids comes some interesting bowel movements.
 Never fear, that’s where flushable liners come in.
-Simply show Daddy how to lay the liner on top of the diaper and when the diaper is soiled you shake it into the toilet along with the poo and flush it away!
+Simply show Daddy how to lay the liner on top of the diaper and when the diaper is soiled you shake solids into the toilet, flush it away and dispose of the liner!
 The rest of the diaper goes in the wet bag for washing.
 Whatever is left the machine can handle, I promise.

 A diaper sprayer can also be of assistance during this phase as an option for easier cleanups.
 Plus Daddy can show off his home improvement skills by installing it (no tools required and it easily attaches to the water line of your toilet with simple instructions included).